صور الصفحة

 same poor man.

-16 Then said I, Wisdom is better than strength: nevertheless the poor man's wisdom is despised, and his words are not heard.
+16 Then said I, Wisdom is better than all things. strength: nevertheless the poor man's wis

 17 The words of wise men are heard in quiet more than the cry of him that ruleth among fools.